Iranian Enlightenment: Formation of the Social Democratic Party and modernist ideas

 The formation of parliament led to the emergence and growth of intellectual ideas that may not have been possible during the reign of Naser al-Din Shah, such as secularism, modernism, and nationalism.
 These ideas were advanced in the first term of the parliament by one of the emerging politicians named Seyyed Hassan Taghizadeh.
 Taghizadeh and his supporters were known for their extremism, intellectualism, and Westernism.
 Taghizadeh's minority faction formed the Social Democratic Party.

 The Social Democratic Party was the first political party, in the modern sense, to emerge in Iran and operate in the early years of parliament.
 The party had few members, and perhaps had branches in only a few cities.
 On the other hand, the Social Democrats helped organize a social and anti-authoritarian struggle in Tehran, and were blamed for several terrorist acts.
 In Gilan and Azerbaijan, they aroused the movement of peasants and craftsmen and organized the Tabriz resistance during the reign of Mohammad Ali Shah.
 In addition, the Social Democrats were the first party to present a clear political, social, and economic agenda and to describe their organizational form in detail in a code of conduct.
 The Social Democrats, unlike their conservative rivals in the Moderate Socialists Party, called for sweeping reforms in Iran in the style of Western governments.
-They showed their extremism with several assassinations and political sabotages, including the assassination of Shoja Nizam Marandi and his son Shoja Lashkar and the assassination of Amin al-Sultan.
+They showed their extremism with several assassinations and political sabotages, including the assassination of Shoja Nizam Marandi and his son Shoja Lashkar and the assassination of Amin al-Soltan.

 Taghizadeh has been compared to George Danton in terms of his passionate speeches and political ideas.
 Taghizadeh was one of the few intellectuals and politicians active in the Iranian Constitutional Revolution who, in addition to political struggle, was involved in discussions in the field of new political thought and the need to establish a modern Western-style system of government in Iran.
 Taghizadeh is a controversial figure in the field of opinion and practice during the Qajar era.
 He praised the scientific achievements of the West in their various dimensions, and he considered unquestioning surrender to Western civilization as the solution to end Iran's backwardness.